 Columbus will host the 2024 U.S. Figure Skating Championships and National High-Performance Development Camp for the first time on…

-Approximately 400 members of U.S. Figure Skating converged on Columbus for their annual meeting.
+Approximately 400 members of U.S. Figure Skating converged on Columbus for their annual meeting in 2016.

 For many years, figure skating was part of the four-day Arnold Sports Festival.
 Olympians Mary Hinzman, a former CFSC member, and…

 Columbus was a first-year host of Champions on Ice at The Schottenstein Center in 1998.
 The touring show featured solo performances…